- 1 week pregnant

 - Braxton Hicks contractions.

 Being in the final trimester, you must be fully informed and know the signs of early labor.
-Apart from the fact that your baby is not a full term for several more weeks, in early labor may happen.

 Signs of early labor include the following: